-Waushara County falls within the following ecological landscapes18:
+Waushara County falls within the following ecological landscapes:

 - Central Sand Plains is located in western Waushara County, occurring on a flat, sandy lake plain, and supports agriculture, forestry, recreation, and wildlife management.
-This Ecological Landscape formed in and around what was once Glacial Lake Wisconsin, which contained glacial meltwater extending over 1.1 million acres at its highest stage. - Central Sand Hills encompasses the majority of Waushara County, and is located at the eastern edge of what was once Glacial Lake Wisconsin.
+This Ecological Landscape formed in and around what was once Glacial Lake Wisconsin, which contained glacial meltwater extending over 1.1 million acres at its highest stage. - Central Sand Hills encompasses the majority of Waushara County and is located at the eastern edge of what was once Glacial Lake Wisconsin.
 The landforms in this Ecological Landscape are a series of glacial moraines that were later partially covered by glacial outwash.
 The area is characterized by a mixture of farmland, woodlots, wetlands, small kettle lakes, and cold water streams, all on sandy soils.
-The mosiac of glacial moraine and pitted outwash throughout this Ecological Landscape has given rise to extensive wetlands in the outwash areas, and the headwaters of coldwater streams that originate in glacial moraines. - Southeast Glacial Plains is located in the eastern portions of Waushara County, and are made up of glacial till plains and moraines.
+The mosaic of glacial moraine and pitted outwash throughout this Ecological Landscape has given rise to extensive wetlands in the outwash areas, and the headwaters of coldwater streams that originate in glacial moraines. - Southeast Glacial Plains is located in the eastern portions of Waushara County, and are made up of glacial till plains and moraines.
 Most of this Ecological Landscape is composed of glacial materials deposited during the Wisconsin Ice Age.

-18 WDNR, 2002.
+&lt;sup>18 WDNR, 2002.
 Ecological Landscapes of Wisconsin

-The entire Town of Richford falls within the Central Sand Hills ecological landscape.
+The majority of the County falls within the Central Sand Hills ecological landscape, while the eastern portion of the County falls within the Southeast Glacial Plains ecological landscape and the western portion of the County falls within the Central Sand Plains.
 Together, these ecological landscapes support numerous habitat types throughout Waushara County for a varied and abundant wildlife and fish community.
 Habitats found within Waushara County include streams, lakes, rivers, woodlands, marshes, open wet meadows, and fallow/abandoned farmland.
 White-tailed deer and small mammals such as opossum, raccoon, gray and fox squirrels are abundant in wooded areas.
 Lakes and streams support diverse warm and cold water fisheries.
 Wetlands attract waterfowl during spring and fall migrations as well as during the nesting season.
 Other wildlife found in the area include grassland and wetland birds, cottontail rabbits, mink, otter, muskrats, red fox, and a wide variety of songbirds and similar passerines.